-The best way to sell pewter is through your nearest certified antique dealer or through antique fairs.
+The best way to sell pewter is through your nearest certified antique dealer or antique fairs.
 The Pewter Society holds two auctions a year exclusive to members.
-Antique dealers have the expertise to appraise the item and give you a ballpark selling figure.
-When navigating antique fairs, keep an eye out for true pewter specialists, otherwise the best items or prices may not actually be available.
+Antique dealers have the expertise to appraise the item and give you an accurate price estimate.
+When navigating antique fairs, keep an eye out for true pewter specialists — otherwise, you might not get a fair price.

-There are also several online resources for pewter sale, such as pewtersellers.com and pewtersociety.org (mentioned above).
-Online auction sites like eBay are another great way to sell.
-You can browse eBay’s collectible pewter page to compare your own pieces to similar pieces, and get an idea what yours might sell for if you sell alone and don’t go through a dealer.
-Selling on Craigslist doesn’t get the audience reach you need to sell this specialty metal for a decent price.
+There are also several online resources for pewter sale, such as PewterSellers.com and online auction sites like eBay.
+You can browse eBay’s collectible pewter page to compare your own pieces to similar items for an idea of what you might earn.

-It’s important to take the time to get high quality, professional photos of your pewter if you’ll be selling it online or using photos to advertise.
-The photo of the item can make or break a sale.
+When selling online, it’s important to include high quality, professional photos of your pewter.
+Pictures of your item can make or break a sale.
 Photographs should have good lighting and focus to accentuate color and texture.
-The surface condition of the pewter is very important to buyers, so take notice of dents, scratches, or random patches of corrosion; these will decrease the value of the object.
-On the other hand, a thorough chemical cleaning, some polishing, and the proper discoloration can be major selling points.
+The pewter’s surface condition is critical to buyers, so take notice of dents, scratches, or corrosion patches; these will decrease the value.
 Also, don’t forget to call attention to any touch or capacity marks to ensure authenticity.